delmaroi/rewards-program/README.md

 The application displays a table of transactions and a summary of reward points earned by each customer per month.
 To use the application:

 1. Open your web browser and navigate to `http://localhost:3000`
+2. Review Reward Points by Month per customer
-2. Review the table of transactions and reward points summary
+3. Review the table of transactions and reward points summary sorted by date
-3. Use the search bar to filter transactions by customer ID or name
+4. Use the search bar to filter transactions by customer ID or Name, Transaction Date, Purchase Amount, Reward Points

 ## Features